The Kallang: History

+Early years and construction

-The Sports Hub project was proposed on the recommendation of then Community Development and Sports Minister Abdullah Tarmugi in Parliament in 2001.
+The Sports Hub project was firstly proposed on the recommendation of then Community Development and Sports Minister Abdullah Tarmugi in Parliament in 2001.
 His proposal was based on a report by the Committee of Sporting Singapore calling for the city-state to promote a culture of sports, and replace the aging National Stadium.

 The Sports Hub was to include the new stadium, new aquatic centre, indoor arena, and recreation facilities.
 Alpine Mayreder, Singapore Gold Consortium, and the Singapore Sports Hub Consortium (SSHC) submitted bids for the project, which included the new National Stadium and its surrounding facilities, in February 2007.
 On 19 January 2008, the Singapore government awarded the development of the Sports Hub project to SSHC, led by Dragages Singapore Pte Ltd. Minister of Community Development, Youth and Sports Vivian Balakrishnan stated that their bid "displayed significant strengths in programming, team culture and partnership, functionality and layout".

-The Sports Hub was a public-private partnership with SportsHub Pte Ltd, which is made up of four companies namely InfraRed Capital Partners, Dragages Singapore, DTZ Facilities and Engineering and Global Spectrum Asia.
+The Sports Hub was a public-private partnership with Sports Hub Pte Ltd (SHPL), which is made up of four companies namely InfraRed Capital Partners, Dragages Singapore, DTZ Facilities and Engineering and Global Spectrum Asia.
 SHPL was engaged in 2008 and has a 25-year contract to design, build, finance and operate the Sports Hub.

 The demolition of the former National Stadium was slated to begin in 2008 while the construction of the new Sports Hub was originally planned for completion in 2011.
 Due to the 2008 financial crisis and high construction costs, the project was delayed.
 In 2008, barring any major problems, it was projected that the project would be completed in time for the 2013 Southeast Asian Games.
 However, after delays were announced in 2009, Singapore withdrew from hosting the Games.
 In August 2010, it was reported that the contract to begin construction had been signed with plans for the demolition works of the former National Stadium to start in October 2010 and for the completion of the new Sports Hub in April 2014.
 The demolition of the National Stadium started with a groundbreaking ceremony on 29 September 2010.

-The contract with SHPL started from 2010 due to the delay and it was to last for 25 years till 2035.
+The contract with SHPL began around 2010 and was intended to last 25 years until 2035.
 Naming rights to some of the Sports Hub's facilities were sold to various partners, with OCBC Bank sponsoring its indoor arena and aquatic centre, and 100plus sponsoring an 888 m promenade around the new National Stadium.

 The Sports Hub's facilities were officially opened to the public on 30 June 2014, and began to host events over the year that followed, including the 2015 Southeast Asian Games.
 Prime Minister Lee Hsien Loong officially inaugurated the facility on 26 July 2015 during the Youth Day event Youth Celebrate! at the National Stadium.